 Agricultural Marketing Service, USDA.

-This rule increases the assessment rate established for the Texas Valley Citrus Committee (Committee) for the 2012-13 and subsequent fiscal periods from $0.14 to $0.16 per 7/10-bushel carton or equivalent of oranges and grapefruit handled.
-The Committee locally administers the marketing order that regulates the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas (order).
+This rule would increase the assessment rate established for the Texas Valley Citrus Committee (Committee) for the 2011-12 and subsequent fiscal periods from $0.12 to $0.14 per 7/10-bushel carton or equivalent of oranges and grapefruit handled.
+The Committee locally administers the marketing order which regulates the handling of oranges and grapefruit grown in the Lower Rio Grande Valley in Texas.
 Assessments upon orange and grapefruit handlers are used by the Committee to fund reasonable and necessary expenses of the program.
 The fiscal period begins August 1 and ends July 31.
-The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.
+The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.

 FOR FURTHER INFORMATION CONTACT: